repositor224/E-Dictionary/README.md

 You can complete the next step in one of the two ways:

-(1) Extract the Product folder into D-disk, OR
+`(1) Extract the Product folder (folder with name "product") into D-disk, or`

+`(2) Find the file "Sqlite.java" and input your file directory in the code inside file`

+After that, you open the SyntaxDictionary.bat and then it is all completed!

 To access the File: